cjislegit/title_switcher/readme.md

 ## Installation

 Download the zip file and upload it to WordPress under the plugins page.
-Once activated, YouTube Subs will appear under widgets.
+Once activated, Title Swicher will appear under widgets.

 ## Features